GluuFederation/docs-ce-prod/3.1.3/source/docker/technical.md

     - `--org-name`: The organization using the Gluu Server.
 Used for certificate creation.
     - `--admin-pw`: The administrator password for oxTrust and LDAP
     - `--ldap-type`: Either OpenDJ or OpenLDAP.
 If you're looking to use LDAP replication, we recommend OpenDJ.
+    - `--base-inum`: (optional) Base inum.
+If omitted, the value will be auto-generated.
+    - `--inum-org`: (optional) Organization inum.
+If omitted, the value will be auto-generated.
+    - `--inum-appliance`: (optional) Appliance inum.
+If omitted, the value will be auto-generated.

     Environment variables: